meteoinfo/MeteoInfoDoc/_build/html/_sources/docs/introduction.txt

 Introduction
 *******************

-MeteoInfo is a GIS application which enables the user to visualize and analyze the spatial and meteorological data with multiple data formats.
+MeteoInfoMap is a GIS application which enables the user to visualize and analyze the spatial and meteorological data with multiple data formats.

 MeteoInfoLab is a scientific Jython development environment with the ability of